gilbertchen/duplicacy/README.md

 You'll need to input the account id and application key.

-BackBlaze offers perhaps the least expensive cloud storage at 0.5 cent per GB per month.
+Backblaze offers perhaps the least expensive cloud storage at 0.5 cent per GB per month.
 Unfortunately their API does not support file renaming, so the -exclusive option is required when pruning old backups.
 This means concurrent access and deletion can't be permitted at the same time.

 ## Comparison with Other Backup Tools